dylanbudgen/hopfield-image-recognition/README.md

 ## Hopfield network with image recognition and correction

 This is a project as part of my computer science course.
 I was assigned to create a Hopfield network with text pattern inputs.

-I decided to enhance that and implemenet image recognition and correction.
+I decided to enhance that and implement image recognition and correction.

 ### How to use

-The program requires a text file listing the pathway ways to the images to be trained and the corrupted images to be fixed.
+The program requires a text file listing the pathways to the images to be trained and the corrupted images to be fixed.

 The text files should be laid out like the following: